 sciatica treatment in Cheltenham

-The sciatic nerve is the largest in the body, it is up to 2cm wide, and rather than being one nerve it is actually a bundle of nerves.
-It starts in the lower or lumbar spine, then travels through the buttocks and down the back of the leg to the knee.
-Here it branches into smaller nerves which go to different areas of the lower leg and foot.
+The sciatic nerve, is the body's largest and it is not a single nerve but rather a collection of nerves.
+It originates from the lower spine, extends through the buttocks, and travels down the back of the leg to the knee, where it divides into smaller nerves that go to various parts of the lower leg and foot.

 How Long Does Sciatica Last